What is applied Improvisation?

 Improv also teaches the value of risk sharing.
 During an improv session, everybody in the group (i.e., your team) plays a crucial role in achieving success.
 In addition, your team will reduce your personal chance of failure.
 They help solve problems and provide support when things don’t go exactly as planned or as imagined.
 Your performance in other words increases with the help of others, and you in return learn how to boost them.

-Curious what Applied Improv could mean for you and/or your company?
+Curious what Applied Improv can mean for you?
 Then don’t hesitate to contact us!

 Let me introduce you to our in-house Improv experts: